google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 # Your Turn!

 <!--
-In this lab we will implement a Bayesian Model using a Naive Bayes Classifier from sci-kit learn.
+In this lab, we will implement a Bayesian Model using a Naive Bayes Classifier from scikit-learn.
 Your goal is to predict the likelihood of spam in a sample of text data.

 -->